anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There is Still No Data Suggesting Governments Can Stop the Spread of Covid-19.md

 ![DC Metro](https://twitter.com/ianmsc/status/1358685783666745345?s=21)

 It is quite strange that different cities and counties of similar regions, all with varying timings and degrees of certain restrictions, just happened to follow nearly identical case patterns.
-Your health officials cannot this.
+It is exceedingly misleading for government officials and their health experts to suggest that politically charged behavioral mandates could alter these patterns.
+The data do not support this idea.

 ## Update on the Holiday Surge and Alabama Superspreader Event